Search

 US EPA has announced plans to revise, again, its definition of Waters of the United States (WOTUS) under the Clean Water Act.
 The regulatory definition of WOTUS determines, in part, which bodies of water—e.g., streams, rivers, lakes, wetlands, etc.—are protected by Federal law/regulations.

-The agency also provided new guidance on how the Clean Water Act will be enforced under this administration.
+The Agency, with the US Army Corps of Engineers, also provided new guidance on how the Clean Water Act will be enforced under this administration.
 Changes to the Waters of the US definition affect industry compliance with Federal water protection programs including:

 • Oil Discharge Notifications (40 CFR 110);